 - Early 90s arcade shooter Xexex, which also has the benefit of being a palindrome.

 - The final boss music from Touhou Hisoutensoku is Unknown X, Unfound Adventure.

 - When Phoenix Wright gets a cold, his favorite brand of cold medicine is called Cold Killer X. Note, this only applies to the localization.
 In the original Japanese version, it was called Cold Killer Z.

-- Daniel Remar likes to use the Roman "X" instead of "10" in his games for this reason.
+- Daniel Remar likes to use the Roman "X" instead of "10" in his games (such as Iji) for this reason.

 - The early online adapter for the Genesis and the SNES, the XBAND.

 - In the mid-90s, a reader of Electronic Gaming Monthly who noticed this phenomenon wrote a letter to the editors asking what the deal was.
 EGM responded with a sarcastic, dismissive remark, because at the time, EGM responded to every letter with a sarcastic, dismissive remark.

 - Before its release, the code name of the first PlayStation was PS-X, short for PlayStation-eXperimental.
 Later, Sony released a digital video recorder with integrated Playstation and PlayStation 2 hardware, called PSX.